mbrugger/kubernetes-tutorial/readme.md

 During the presentation we used the `kubectl create` command a lot to demonstrate kubernetes.
 In real projects it is standard to create kubernetes manifests and track them in GIT.

 Store the manifests in a separate folder and apply the whole folder by running `kubectl apply -f .` in the folder containing the manifests.

+This is a sample deployment of the whoami application

 deployment.yaml:
 ```